People, companies and products

 Varel International has introduced the IMax series of diamond-impregnated drill bits, which target formations that cannot be cut by shearing or indentation.
 The impregnated diamond matrix bits feature cylindrical, hot isostatic pressed segments, enabling them to drill through hard and abrasive rock formations.

 Click here to watch a video from the 2014 IADC/SPE Drilling Conference in Fort Worth, Texas, with Karl Rose, Field Engineer Manager for Varel.

 Halliburton has launched the Drilling Engineering Solutions (DES) service that optimizes well design and placement, from high-volume wells to complex environments.

-DES combines multiple Halliburton product service lines, including Sperry Drilling, Baroid and Halliburton Drill Bits and Services, and is powered by Landmark Software.
+DES combines multiple Halliburton product service lines, including Sperry Drilling, Baroid and Halliburton Drill Bits and Services.

 The core of the DES solution delivery is the DES Centers, which provide engineering, monitoring and support in centers where customers can work with the Halliburton team to plan, monitor and optimize their projects.